nachofassini/PHPMCP3008/README.md

 PHP library for reading values from the A/D converter MCP3008

 ## Dependencies
-The library requires the one of the following dependencies to be installed:
+The library requires one of the following dependencies to be installed:
  * **[berry-spi](https://github.com/Volantus/berry-spi) extension**: Native direct communication
  * **[volantus/php-pigpio](https://github.com/Volantus/php-pigpio) composer library**: For using Pigpio daemon socket